Twenty 1: Production

+Tris Imboden was the band's new drummer for the album.

 The band retained producer Ron Nevison, who'd already done Chicago 19.
 According to Nevison, work on the album was somewhat fragmented, with the band members rarely being in the studio together, and with work continuing with session musicians while the band was on tour.
 The fragmentation was furthered when Humberto Gatica was assigned to mix the final version of the album without Nevison's input.

 They weren't there every night to get a mix, like most bands, and take them home, and listen to them, and digest them.
 They were on tour … they came in when they needed to do stuff, and you do lose some continuity with that approach, but I don't fault them for that.